 Let go of machismo.
 If you’re a man driving, there can be a macho urge to show the other driver that you’re the boss and impress your passengers.
 Ignore this impulse and remember that staying safe is the best way to impress your passengers.

 Forgive and forget.
 The highway is no place for grudges, and you aren’t going to get an apology out of the other person.
 Be the bigger person and let it go right away.
 Driving aggressively puts you, your passengers, and anyone around you at risk.
 It’s worth swallowing your pride and letting it slide than getting a ticket or worse, an accident.

-Call in backup.
-If you're being harassed on the road, and it's clear the other driver isn't letting it go, call the police to intervene.
-Road rage can result in a fatal disaster, and it's important you take it seriously and take advantage of whatever resources you can.
-If you're in an area where you can pull over and enter a business to wait, all the better.
+Call for backup.
+If you’re being harassed on the road, and it’s clear the other driver isn’t letting it go, call the police to intervene.
+Road rage can result in a fatal disaster, and it’s important you take it seriously and take advantage of whatever resources you can.
+If you’re in an area where you can pull over and enter a business to wait, all the better.
 Some highways have a special number you can use to report aggressive drivers.

-Always keep in mind that you are in control of your own emotions, and that it's up to you what you let affect you.
+Always keep in mind that you are in control of your own emotions and that it’s up to you what you let affect you.
 Happy trails and safe travels out there!